mkmgh/meetingplanner-frontend/README.md

 1) Create a folder named as meetingplannerapp at any local drive

-2) change directory to letsmeet-app
+2) change directory to meetingplannerapp

 ```
 >cd meetingplannerapp